bobgreenshields/rivers-of-blood/Adventure philosophy.md

 > I was going to go with the D&D  pantheon for this, only because it is already fully documented, but am very happy to go  with any others

 > [!FAQ]- Chaos Gods
-> Depending on how you feel about it I would quite like to inject the Chaos Gods into this setting
+> Depending on how you feel about it I would quite like to inject the Chaos Gods from Warhammer 40K into this setting (they are also the same gods in plain old Warhammer)